 The Prohibitions Related to Certain Cigarettes crime in the state of Texas makes it illegal to own, posses, or transport cigarettes for sale or distribution knowing that the cigarettes do not comply with all requirements and taxes the federal government puts on them.
 Learn more detailed information about the Prohibitions Related to Certain Cigarettes offense below.

 PROHIBITIONS RELATED TO CERTAIN CIGARETTES ATTORNEY FAQs

 Have you been charged with Prohibitions Related to Certain Cigarettes?
-Call criminal lawyer Paul Saputo at (888) 239-9305.
+Call criminal lawyer Paul Saputo at (888) 239-9305 to discuss legal representation.

 Prohibitions Related to Certain Cigarettes is classified in the Texas Penal Code under Title 10 “Offenses Against Public Health, Safety, And Morals,” Chapter 48 “Conduct Affecting Public Health.”

 The current Texas law is as follows:1

 (a) A person may not acquire, hold, own, possess, or transport for sale or distribution in this state or import or cause to be imported into this state for sale or distribution in this state: